Types of Degrees Physical Therapy Majors Are Getting

 Amount of Education Required for Careers Related to Physical Therapy

-Some degrees associated with physical therapy may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with physical therapy require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to physical therapy have obtained the following education levels.